Smithsonian Magazine: September 2006

 By J. Madeleine Nash

-New York's breathtaking Finger Lakes district has inspired American notables from Mark Twain to Harriet Tubman.
+New York's breathtaking Finger Lakes district has influenced historical figures from Mark Twain to Harriet Tubman

 By Jonathan Kandell